About the Symposium:

-Meeting space has been assigned to provide the Symposia, supported by the International Myeloma Foundation (IMF) via an educational grant, during the Oncology Nursing Society’s (ONS) 42nd Annual Congress, May 4-May 7, 2017 in Denver, Colorado.
+Meeting space has been assigned to provide a Theater Presentation supported by International Myeloma Foundation during the Oncology Nursing Society’s (ONS) 43rd Annual Congress, May 17-20, 2018 in Washington, D.C.
 The Oncology Nursing Society’s assignment of meeting space does not imply product endorsement.

 In accordance with accreditation requirements, this program will be certified through the joint providership of the Annenberg Center and IMF for ANCC contact hours.